spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/migrate-vm-kubevirt.md

 ### Migrate VMware vSphere VMs {#migrate-vmware-vsphere-vms-ui}

-To migrate VMs to VMO, perform the steps in the [Create Providers](#create-providers) section to add your source providers for the VMs.
+To migrate VMs to VMO, perform the steps in the [Create Source Providers](#create-source-providers) section to add your source providers for the VMs.

 Once complete, perform the steps in the [Create Migration Plans](#create-and-start-migration-plans) section to plan and execute migrations.

-#### Create Providers
+#### Create Source Providers

-Complete the following steps for your provider.
+Complete the following steps for each source provider.

 1. Log in to the VM Migration Assistant.